Abhinand20/cpPyox/README.md

 # cpPyox
-A high-level dynamically typed interpreted scripting language with python-esque frontend, implemented on a fast and memory efficient C++ backend.
+A high-level, dynamically typed, interpreted scripting language with python-esque frontend.
+It is implemented on a fast and memory efficient C++ backend.